 It’s incredible how time flies.
 I remember, yes here we go, that spending hours and hours listening to albums in the record store and recording songs for friends and for my walkman on an audio cassette tape.
 Then came the CD and eventually the DVD.
 And everybody thought that these silver and gold shining discs would last forever.
 But no, the digital age was just starting and the mp3 made its appearance along with downloadable movies.
-And it seamed that these files where here to stay for quite a while.
+And it seemed that these files where here to stay for quite a while.
 But no again, streaming is the way these days where many of us listen to music and watch movies.
 So there’s almost no necessity for those discs anymore.
 Change after change.

 Photos © Gilbert de Rooij

 The top is a bit tricky because I wanted to use the hole that’s already in a disc.
-I used normal parts from a standard pendant light from IKEA and even a milk carton cap.
+I used regular parts from a standard pendant light from IKEA and even a milk carton cap.

-If you’re looking for ‘new’ shiny design in your living room and you’ve got some old CDs and DVDs lying around, this might be a DIY for you.
+If you’re looking for a ‘new’ shiny design in your living room and you’ve got some old CDs and DVDs lying around, this might be a DIY for you.
 Have fun.

 What you’ll need: